MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ### “Cannot establish connection with the web node” Error

 If you get the `Cannot establish connection with the web node` error, then the client is unable to establish a connection with the web node in order to log in.
 Perform the following steps:
 + Verify that the web address and port number displayed on the main menu of the admin utility are correct.
-Learn how to launch the utility, in this article: [R Server Administration](configure-use-admin-utility.md#launch)
+Learn how to launch the utility, in this article: [Machine Learning Server Administration](configure-use-admin-utility.md#launch)
 + Look for web node startup errors or notifications in the stdout/stderr/[logs files](#logs).
 + Restart the web node if you have recently changed the port the server is bound to or the certificate used for HTTPS.
-Learn how to restart, in this article: [R Server Operationalization Administration](configure-use-admin-utility.md#startstop)
+Learn how to restart, in this article: [Machine Learning Server Operationalization Administration](configure-use-admin-utility.md#startstop)

 If the issue persists, verify you can post to the login API using curl, fiddler, or something similar.
 Then, share this information with technical support or post it in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.